Mukim Batu Apoi

 Mukim Batu Apoi is a mukim in Temburong District, Brunei.
-It has an area of 222 km2; as of 2016, the population was 1,635.
+It has an area of 222 km2; as of 2021, the population was 1,355.

-Name
+Etymology

-The mukim is named after Kampong Batu Apoi, one of the villages it encompasses.
+Sungai Batu Apoi is where Batu Apoi gets its name.
+Long ago, there was a Murut longhouse there beside the river.
+Their myth states that a hot rock that was formerly upstream gave Batu Apoi its name.
+The presence of this rock rendered the entire area inhospitable and unusable to humans.
+Suddenly a Murut cultural hero appeared one day.
+He looked at the fiery rock and then tossed it into the sea far away with all of his might.
+He therefore made the entire region livable and secure so that the Muruts may settle there and live.
+Fiery rock is referred to as Batu Api or Batu Apoi in Murut, a term that has become extensively used up to this point.
+Apoi is the Murut word for api.
+The mukim could be named after Kampong Batu Apoi, one of the villages it encompasses.

 Geography

 The mukim is located in the east of the Temburong District to the centre, bordering Mukim Labu to the north, the Malaysian state of Sarawak to the east, Mukim Amo to the south and Mukim Bangar to the west.